chrysn/aiocoap/README.rst

 This library supports the following standards in full or partially:

-* RFC7252_ (CoAP): missing are a caching and cross proxy implementation, proper multicast (support is incomplete); DTLS support is client-side only so far, and lacking some security properties.
+* RFC7252_ (CoAP): Supported for clients and servers.
+Multicast is supported on the server side, and partially for clients.
+DTLS is supported for clients, but lacking some security properties.
+No caching is done inside the library.
-* RFC7641_ (Observe): Reordering, re-registration, and active cancellation are missing.
+* RFC7641_ (Observe): Basic support for clients and servers.
+Reordering, re-registration, and active cancellation are missing.
-* RFC7959_ (Blockwise): Multicast exceptions missing.
+* RFC7959_ (Blockwise): Supported both for atomic and random access.
 * RFC8323_ (TCP, WebSockets): Supports CoAP over TCP, TLS, and WebSockets (both over HTTP and HTTPS).
 The TLS parts are server-certificate only;
   preshared, raw public keys and client certificates are not supported yet.
 * RFC7967_ (No-Response): Supported.
-* RFC8132_ (PATCH/FETCH): Types and codes known, FETCH observation supported
+* RFC8132_ (PATCH/FETCH): Types and codes known, FETCH observation supported.
 * draft-ietf-core-resource-directory_: A standalone resource directory
   server is provided along with a library function to register at one.
 They lack support for groups and security considerations, and are generally rather